maurorigo/testsims/README.md

-Repo for tests on GADGET simulation outputs.

-Used to transfer data to then plot.
+Repo for results of LDL, density fields from GADGET, TNG and FastPM.